salrashid123/signer/README.md

 see the [example/](example/) folder for more information.

+---

+>> **NOTE** there will be a breaking change if you are using this library for TPM based signature after `v0.8.0`.
+The new structure uses the [tpm-direct](https://github.com/google/go-tpm/releases/tag/v0.9.0) API.
+If you would rather use the tpm2/legacy branch, please use the signer at [v0.7.2](https://github.com/salrashid123/signer/releases/tag/v0.7.2).
+This change also *removes* the library managed device.
+The caller must provide a pre-authorized key (there was no way the library could authorize the variety of auth sessions...it must be provided in)

+>> this library is not supported by google

+---

 ### Usage Signer

 Initialize a signer and directly use `.sign()` as shown in this sample for GCS SignedURL: